 - Rebalance your Asset Allocation

-When I say not to Redeem your investments in down market then I also want you to do the rebalancing every time you see such a big downfall happens.
+When I say not to Redeem your investments in the down market then I also want you to do the rebalancing every time you see such a big downfall happens.

 4. Review your Goals